seanscott95/Tough-Tracking/README.md

 ## Installation
 <p> To use this app online please click on the link at the bottom of the page</p>

-<p>If you would like to download the CODE used to create the application please follow these instructions:
+<p>If you would like to download the application please follow these instructions:
 </p>

-- Please have node and npm installed.
+- Please have Node.js and npm installed.

-- The application will be invoked by using the following command:
+- To start, clone this repository by using the following command:

  ```
   git clone git@github.com:seanscott95/tough-tracking.git
  ```

-- To start, make sure your are in the root repository and run ```npm run install``` to install the node modules needed for this application.
+- In your terminal navigate to the cloned repository and run ```npm run install``` to install the node modules needed for this application.

-- Then run ```npm run develop``` to start the application.
+- Then enter ```npm run develop``` to start the application.

+- If your browser doesn't open straight away you can search for it using the url ```http//:localhost:3001```

 ## Usage
 - When creating a workout fill in the exercise form and click add.
 This will add a exercise to your workout.
 You can add as many as you want.
 When you're done add a workout name and click the create button.
 You can edit and delete the workout by viewing a single workout.